kowalski7cc/prophunt-hidenseek-original/README.md

 Q: How do i disguise as a prop?
 A: First you need to be in the prop team.
 You need also a map with props, an when you are in front of it, press 'E'.

+Q: How do I change a team?
+A: Just press 'F2'

+Q: How do I play a taunt?
+A: Just press 'F3'

 Q: How do I play the game?
 A: You need at least one player for team (Props and Hunters).
 The props (initially with the Dr. Kleiner's skin) need to find a prop in a map and press 'E' to disguise as a prop.
 The Hunters need to fund props, and kill them.
 If a hunter shoot at the enemy team, he will gain life, else it will lost life.